CodeIntelligenceTesting/jazzer/docs/mutation-framework.md

     // - String mutator for Map keys in 'foo'
     // - String mutator for 'bar'
     // - Integer mutator for Map values in 'foo'
-}
+    // - Map mutator would use supplier values if it contained any Map<String, Integer> objects }

 static Stream<?> mySupplier() {